kubermatic/kubermatic/docs/proposals/kubevirt-node-placement.md

 - [Control of user cluster pod placement over infra cluster nodes](#control-of-user-cluster-pod-placement-over-infra-cluster-nodes)
 ## Motivation and Background

 In our current offer, there is no control on the placement of the KubeVirt VMs on the underlying nodes.
-This problematic is the same at user cluster level, for the placement of pods.
+This problem is the same at user cluster level, for the placement of pods.

 **This proposal requires some tests/POC.
 For this, we would need an infra cluster with 2 or 3 nodes (currently, we only have 1).**